-The good news is that there are productivity methods that can help you manage it, such as the famous Pomodoro technique or Time Blocking .
+The good news is that there are productivity methods that can help you manage it, such as the famous Pomodoro Technique or Time Blocking .

 The Pomodoro Technique